PeggyCellier/unicontext/README.md

         }
     }

+## Install

+the scripts need python 3 and the library pydantic to be executed

 ## Tests

 To convert a .cxt file to the Unicontext format, use the command line, as an example :